alfateam/orange-orm/README.md

 }
 ```
 __Selective updates__
 The update method is ideal for updating specific columns and relationships across one or multiple rows.
-You must provide a where filter to specify the target rows.
+You must provide a where filter to specify which rows to target.
 If you include a fetching strategy, the affected rows and their related data will be returned; otherwise, no data is returned.

 ```javascript
 import map from './map';